-The internal UPS logic shall have Major fault and optional provide a programmable set of eight (8) normally open, A-type dry contact outputs to allow user interfacing of the UPS operating status.
+The internal UPS logic shall have Major fault, 12VDC power supply, and optional provide a programmable set of seven (7) normally open, A-type dry contact outputs to allow user interfacing of the UPS operating status.
 The available parameters are identical to the alarm and status information schedule itemized the following.